mfherbst/2022-sustech-julia-workshop/README.md

 # Introduction to the Julia programming language

-Material for the Julia workshop at SUStech taking place from 5th till 7th February 2023.
+Material for the Julia workshop at SUStech taking place from 5th till 7th October 2022.

 ## Software and material
 What you need for the workshop (quick overview):